ckeditor/ckeditor5/docs/framework/development-tools.md

 ### Compatibility

-The inspector works with CKEditor 5 [v12.0.0](https://github.com/ckeditor/ckeditor5/releases/tag/v12.0.0)+.
+The inspector works with CKEditor&nbsp;5 [v12.0.0](https://github.com/ckeditor/ckeditor5/releases/tag/v12.0.0)+.

 ### Contributing to the inspector

-The source code of CKEditor 5 inspector and its issue tracker is available on GitHub in [https://github.com/ckeditor/ckeditor5-inspector](https://github.com/ckeditor/ckeditor5-inspector).
+The source code of CKEditor&nbsp;5 inspector and its issue tracker is available on GitHub in [https://github.com/ckeditor/ckeditor5-inspector](https://github.com/ckeditor/ckeditor5-inspector).

 ## Mr. Git

 [Mr. Git](https://github.com/cksource/mrgit) is a multi-repo manager for git.
-In CKEditor 5, it can be used for easy development and testing of various CKEditor&nbsp;5-related repositories, such as [ckeditor5-dev](https://github.com/ckeditor/ckeditor5-dev) or [ckeditor5-linters-config](https://github.com/ckeditor/ckeditor5-linters-config).
+In CKEditor&nbsp;5, it can be used for easy development and testing of various CKEditor&nbsp;5-related repositories, such as [ckeditor5-dev](https://github.com/ckeditor/ckeditor5-dev) or [ckeditor5-linters-config](https://github.com/ckeditor/ckeditor5-linters-config).

 ### Setup